 These Astilbe colors may be the main reason why it has taken off.
 Can you believe it is a shade plant?

 Astilbe comes in lots of color variations from white to pink, peach, red and purple.
 Each color seems to have an huge variety of shade, as well.
 Not only do the shades merge one into the other, but the size of the bloom also makes the color either muted or vibrant.
+The perennial is right at home with other shade loving plants such as these astilbe companion plants.

 Here are some photos of the popular Astilbe colors.